tjbencomo/notes/sequencing_notes.md

 # swap mirror for put command for a single file
 lftp  -c "open [GEO_server_address/password]; cd [upload_dir]; mirror -R [dir_to_upload]"
 ```

+## EGA Downloads
+EGA data can be access-controlled, requiring outreach to the relevant data access committee (DAC) who will
+then tell EGA to help you create an account (or provide access to your existing account).
+From there you
+can use EGA's special downloader tool [`pyega3`](https://github.com/EGA-archive/ega-download-client)
+to find and download the dataset of interest.
+The Github has all the relevant info for install/credentialing/commands